 A wild landscape…

-Their name comes from the whipped foam that, in heavy weather, forms large foamy flakes similar to cotton.
+Their name comes from the whipped foam which, in heavy weather, forms large cotton-like flakes.

 The painter Claude Monet, who lived in Kervilahouen, just a stone’s throw away, revealed the beauty of these jagged rocks in a few famous paintings.
 He was originally supposed to stay just two weeks on the island, fascinated by the beauty of the landscapes, he will stay two months.
-As an impressionist, he worked in nature, facing the ocean, suffering the assaults of the wind and the sea.
-He painted 39 canvases of the wild coast with three privileged sites: Port Coton (the pyramids and the Lion Rock), Port Domois and the Port de Goulphar.
+As an impressionist, he worked outdoors, facing the ocean, enduring the assaults of wind and sea.
+He created 39 paintings of the wild coast, focusing on three main sites: Port Coton (the pyramids and the Lion rock), Port Domois, and the Port de Goulphar.

-Not far from the Needles, the small white building on the cliff housed Belle-île’s fog siren.
-Operated from the Great Lighthouse, thanks to an electrical link and a compressed air pipe buried a meter deep, it warned navigators, in bad weather, of the proximity of the cliffs.
-In 1935, two walls were added to the construction to extend the range of the sound.
-They are now gone.
-Remains of the Atlantic Wall, you will also find near the Needles of Port Coton, several blockhouses still well preserved.
+Not far from the “Aiguilles”, the small white building perched on the cliff housed Belle-île’s foghorn.
+Operated from Grand Phare, (lit.
+Great Lighthouse) through an electrical connection and an underground compressed air pipeline a metre deep, it warned sailors, in bad weather, of the proximity of the cliffs.
+In 1935, two walls were added to the structure to extend the reach of the sound.
+These walls have since disappeared.
+A series of bunkers, remnants of the Atlantic Wall, still stand nearby, well preserved despite eight decades exposed to the harshest of elements.

 A rare ecosystem

 The site is home to a rare and protected ecosystem.
-The low moors with wandering heather are a unique plant association in Europe: the wandering heather, ciliated and ashy, mix with the maritime gorse whose yellow flowers smell like coconut.
-It is a very rare environment and Belle-Île concentrates 80% of the European surfaces of this ecosystem.
+The low moors of wandering heath are a unique plant association in Europe: the wandering heath (ciliated and ashy) mix with the maritime gorse heather whose yellow flowers smell release a light coconut-like fragrance.
+It is a very rare environment and Belle-Île contains roughly 80% of Europe’s remaining areas of this ecosystem.
 The Needles of Port Coton are as such, a Sensitive Natural Area (ENS).

-The name “Sensitive Natural Area” (ENS) designates natural sites that are ecologically rich (fauna, flora, geology…) and landscaped.
-They are often fragile or threatened sites, which benefit from legal protection and which require safeguarding actions.
+The term “Sensitive Natural Area” (abbreviated to ENS in french) refers to natural sites that host significant ecological (fauna, flora, geology) and landscape value.
+These are often fragile or threatened sites that benefit from legal protection and require constant conservation efforts.

-Morbihan has a mosaic of natural environments including the dunes of Erdeven, the forest of Trémelin or the salt marsh of Kervilhen.
-Belle-île, has no less than two ENS, located in the commune of Bangor: La Pointe du Talut and the Aiguilles de Port Coton.
+The Morbihan region is home to a mosaic of interconnected natural environments, including the dunes of Erdeven, the Trémelin forest, and the salt marsh of Kervilhen.
+Belle-Île has no fewer than two SNAs, both located in the commune of Bangor: the Pointe du Talut and the Aiguilles de Port Coton.

 It’s sinister, diabolical but superb and I don’t think I’ll find anything like it anywhere else!